ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

 === "via Lua Script"

-    1. Press the SYS Key on your radio
+    1. Press the ++"SYS"++ Key on your Radio.
     2. You are now in the Tools Menu where Lua Scripts can be found.
-    3. Scroll down until you find the `ExpressLRS` Lua Script.
+Scroll down and select `ExpressLRS` Lua Script.
         - If the script is nowhere to be found, download it from [this page](../transmitters/lua-howto.md) and save it into your Radio SD Card Scripts/Tools/ folder.
-    4. Press Enter Key to activate the Script.
+    3. Press ++enter++ Key to activate the Script.
         - If the script is stuck on a "Loading..." screen, go back to the [Radio Preparation](../transmitters/tx-prep.md) Page and make sure you have configured your radio properly for ExpressLRS use.
-    5. Scroll to the bottom of the page and you should see the Current Version flashed into your TX module.
+    4. Scroll to the bottom of the page and you should see the Current Version flashed into your TX module.

     -insert image of Lua Script showing the version line-